Car Accident Broken Bone Settlement

 - Broken bones heal differently depending upon the age of the victim.
 They may only take 2-3 weeks for a child but may take as long as 9-11 weeks for an adult.

 - Some broken bones might tear through the skin, potentially requiring surgery and causing scarring.
 When this occurs, medical costs might balloon according to the seriousness of the procedure.

 - In adults, the most common broken bones are in the arms and feet.

 - In addition to car accidents, most bones are broken in sports, falls, and fights.

-For analyzing how much your broken bone case is worth, it is important to realize that your economic damages will normally be higher than your non-economic damages.
-You will probably not experience significant pain and suffering or a different quality of life because of the car accident and subsequent broken bone.
+To analyze how much your broken bone case is worth, consider that your economic damages (tangible expenses, i.e., hospital bills) will normally be higher than your non-economic damages (pain and suffering).
+You will probably not experience significant pain and suffering or experience a different quality of life because of the car accident and subsequent broken bone.

 However, you might have substantial medical bills and lost wages because of what and how long it takes to heal.
 Use our “car accident case worth page” to determine the worth of your case.

 Current Chicago, IL Auto Accident Broken Bones Settlements and Verdicts